zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 Since Eqn.
-7d and 9e sum up to 1, we have just shown that the entire BSDF is energy conserving.
+7d and 9e sum up to 1, this demonstrates that the entire BSDF is energy conserving.

 *Comment: are Eqn.
 17, 18, and 21 in Walter's paper correct? $\small \eta_i^2$ appears to be missing in the denominator.*

-We can extend this simple BSDF to a microfacet model of a rough surface by treating the latter as locally (rather than globally) planar and smooth.
+We can extend this plain BSDF to a microfacet model of a rough surface by treating the latter as locally (rather than globally) planar and smooth.
 The amount of radiance scattered by the microsurface can then be expressed as a weighted average of the contributions of its visible microfacets.
-In order to do this, we must recall that, by definition, radiance is the amount of power moving in a certain direction, per unit solid angle associated with this direction, per unit area perpendicular to this direction.
+In order to proceed, we must recall that, by definition, the radiance is the amount of power moving in a certain direction, per unit solid angle associated with this direction, per unit area perpendicular to this direction.
 If the source of light is very small (or very far away), it will appear point-like, and the variation of the view direction across its surface can be safely neglected.
-The same cannot be said for the visible projected area, which must be properly normalized (otherwise, we would calculate the intensity instead of the radiance):
+The same cannot be said for the visible projected area, which must be properly normalized (or we would calculate the intensity instead of the radiance):

 $$ \tag{11a}
 	L(\bm{v}) =